jriosdev/iOSDropDown/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Features
- 1.Simple UITextField Extension And simple to use  , We can Access all properties of UITextField
+ 1. Simple UITextField Extension And simple to use  , We can Access all properties of UITextField [![](images/4.gif)](images/4.gif)
-    [![](images/4.gif)](images/4.gif)
+ 2. DropDown Search can enable or desable
- 2.DropDown Search can enable or desable
+ 3. Change color of List backgound and selected color
- 3.Change color of List backgound and selected color 4.Change Maximum Hieght of List and Height of each Row
+ 4. Change Maximum Hieght of List and Height of each Row

 ## Installation
 ### CocoaPods